DSE511-Team-Avatar/Team-Avatar/README.md

 ### Code and Data

-The Dataset can be found in the data directory (housing.csv)
+The Dataset can be found in the Data directory (housing.csv)

 To operate our code it is neccessary to use main branch and run the main.py file.
 Inside it, the two datasets can be used: capped prices (df_Capped) and without capped prices (df_NoCapped).
 Seven different models can be run on these datasets (Linear Regression, Lasso, Ridge, ElasticNet, Random Forest, Decision Tree, SVR).
 The details on methods are in the "Methods" section below.